 Which ecommerce KPIs should you monitor at your store?
 Many of them are pretty flexible, it’s worth using them to see the real condition of your business, set objectives and start performing activities that will help you achieve desired results.

 Below you can see popular KPI metrics for ecommerce you should take into account.

 ROI stands for return on investment.
 With its use, you can calculate your return on investment of marketing activities.

-It’s impossible to find marketing activities that ensure excellent results each time.
-By trial and error, you need to decide which investments have been the most beneficial for your enterprise.
-For some, these will be social media activities, for others, SEO, or email marketing.
-The time needed to see the return on investment also varies, depending on the activities.
+It’s impossible to find marketing activities that guarantee perfect results every time.
+By trial and error, you have to decide which investments have proven to be the most beneficial for your business.
+For some these will be social media activities, for others SEO or email marketing.
+Depending on the chosen strategy, the time it takes to see a return on investment also varies.

 CLV = annual income earned on the customer x average number of years of the customer relationship – initial costs of acquiring the customer